juliaizbroke/SeniorProject1/README.md

-# 🎓 Exam Generator - Desktop Application
+# 🎓 Exam Generator - Offline Web Application

-A desktop application for generating exam papers and answer keys with grammar checking and duplicate detection features.
+An offline web application for generating exam papers and answer keys with grammar checking and duplicate detection features.
+Runs entirely on your local machine - no internet connection required after setup!

 ## 📋 Quick Start for Professors